-Sherpa leaders know where perils lie and how to avoid them.
+Sherpa leaders know where perils hide and how to avoid them.

 Sherpas lead those less experienced to the summit of something that used to live only in mythology or a dream world.
 The summit is transformational for the few who commit to the climb.
 The guides who lead climbers to the summit of Mount Everest are Sherpa leaders.

-Each member or your flock or climbing group crossed your path with a unique history and set of expectations.
+Each member of your flock or climbing group crosses your path with a unique history and set of expectations.
 Some are loners with no flock experience.
-Others wondered what lives at the top of the mountain but never considered climbing it before.
+Others wonder what lives at the top of the mountain but never considered climbing it before.
 The commonality among them all is that they don’t know how to get there or lack the confidence to climb alone.

 That’s where you come in.
 There is no shepherd or Sherpa without followers.

 What is a Shepherd?